(Visited 4,620 times, 1 visits today)

-111 West Wacker Drive is a 60-story, 504-unit “ultra-luxury” apartment tower that will include ground-level restaurant and retail space.
+OneEleven is a 60-story, 504-unit “ultra-luxury” apartment tower with ground-level restaurant and retail space.

 The development began in 2004 as Waterview Tower, a mixed-use 90-story tower slated to include a Shangri-La hotel and luxury condos.
 It stalled out in 2008 and went into foreclosure after reaching the 28th floor.

-Related Midwest acquired the property in July of 2011 and began construction on its current incarnation in October of 2012, targeting occupancy for spring 2014.
+Related Midwest acquired the property in July of 2011 and began construction on its current incarnation as a rental property in October of 2012.
+First occupancies began in the summer of 2014.

 The recessed glass areas that ascend the building from its base to the penthouse level create opportunities for private balconies.

-South-facing units on higher floors will have good views of the forest of Loop skyscrapers, and a bit of a lake view.
+South-facing units on higher floors have good views of the forest of Loop skyscrapers, and a bit of a lake view.

 Amenities, services, policies

-The building will have on-site leasing and management staff and 24-hour door staff.
+OneEleven has on-site leasing, maintenance and management staff and 24-hour door staff.

-There will be 445 on-site garage parking spaces in two below-grade levels and the 4th through 14th floors.
+There are 445 on-site garage parking spaces in two below-grade levels and the 4th through 14th floors.

-111 West Wacker is planned for LEED Silver certification by the U.S. Green Building Council.
+OneEleven was planned to achieve LEED Silver certification by the U.S. Green Building Council.

-111 West Wacker has a very attractive location fronting the Chicago River at the north edge of the Loop.
+OneEleven has a very attractive location at the north edge of the Loop, fronting the Chicago River.

 Shopping.
-Grocery shopping is one of the location’s weak points.
+Grocery shopping is not a strong point for OneEleven.
 The nearest full-service grocery, City Target, is a half-dozen blocks away and the grocery department is on the second floor.
-Mariano’s is nearly a mile to the east, about the same distance as the nearest Jewel or Dominick’s.
+Mariano’s is nearly a mile to the east, about the same distance as the nearest Jewel.
 The farmers market at Daley Plaza is a seasonal favorite.

 Parks, recreation.
-The expanding Chicago Riverwalk is just across the street from 111 West Wacker, but proximity to parks and outdoor recreational activities is not one of the building’s strengths.
+The expanding Chicago Riverwalk is just across the street from OneEleven, but proximity to parks and outdoor recreational activities is not one of the building’s strengths.

 Cultural attractions.
-111 West Wacker is near many of Chicago’s top cultural attractions.
+OneEleven is near many of Chicago’s top cultural attractions.
 The Loop’s theatre district is just south of the property.
 The Art Institute, Lyric Opera and Chicago Symphony are a few minutes away.

 Transportation.
 Public transportation is excellent.
 The CTA El stop at State and Lake is near the property and serves 5 different routes, including Orange Line access to Midway Airport.
 The nearby Pedway enables all-weather access to the Red Line and the Blue Line to O’Hare Airport.
 CTA bus routes in the area provide citywide connections.

-If you have visited 111 W Wacker, and are not a real estate agent, add your thoughts in a comment.
+If you have lived at or visited OneEleven, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.